Tj-Cong/EnPAC_2021/README.md

           $ EnPAC LTLCardinality -p
     or $ EnPAC LTLFireability
 ````
-notice*: don't use the '-f' function if it is not necessary, cause it will degrade EnPAC performance
+notice*: don't use the '-p' function if it is not necessary, cause it will degrade EnPAC performance